 You’ve received a job offer and have been sent an employment agreement to sign.
 Maybe you’ve been offered a tenure-track teaching position, a role in corporate management, or a position leading a team of physicians at a local hospital.
 Achieving career advancement is exciting, but it’s also important to approach your new job offer with a level head.
-It’s in your best interest to hire a lawyer to review it with you before you sign.
+It’s in your best interest to hire a lawyer to review the employment contract with you before you sign.

 Is it in the employment agreement?